plediii/dual-protocol/README.md

 # Dual-protocol

-This is the protocol layer for dual-api.
+This is the protocol layer for [dualapi](https://github.com/plediii/dualapi).

 Dual-protocol extends my hierarchical event emitter, [HevEmitter](https://github.com/plediii/HevEmitter), by constraining the schema of the event bodies to create an *HTTP-like* layered system.

 ## Messages